thewca/wca-regulations/wca-regulations-2012.md

   - 1e1) A judge is responsible for executing the procedures of the event.
     - 1e1a) A judge may judge multiple competitors simultaneously at the discretion of the Delegate, as long as the judge is able ensure that all WCA Regulations are followed at all times.
   - 1e2) Each competitor shall be available for judging, if needed by organisation team.
 Penalty: disqualification from the competition.
-- 1f) Each event (except for puzzles that are not scrambled) must have one or more scramblers.
+- 1f) Each event must have one or more scramblers.
+Exception: puzzles that are not scrambled
   - 1f1) A scrambler applies scramble sequences to prepare solved puzzles for attempts.
   - 1f2) Each competitor shall be available for scrambling, if needed by organisation team.
 Penalty: disqualification from the competition.
 - 1g) Each event must have one or more score takers.